bonomani/Markdown-to-Html-Xtra/README.md

 # 📝 Markdown-to-Html-Xtra

-**A PowerShell script to convert Markdown into enriched, standalone HTML.**
+**A PowerShell script to convert Markdown into standalone, enriched, and lightweight HTML.**

 Generate clean, styled HTML documents from `.md` files — complete with KaTeX, Mermaid, syntax highlighting, and copyable code blocks.

 ---